Frequently Asked Questions

 Q: Do you visit schools, libraries, book clubs, or bookstores?

 A: Yes!
 All of the above!
-I also Skype with book clubs and classrooms, free of charge.
-Contact me at JenniferBrownYA@gmail.com for more details.
+I also Zoom with book clubs and classrooms.
+Send all queries through the Contact Me page.